nathan-weinberg/ace/README.md

 To run: `$ python3 interface.py`

 ### Database
-Addtionally, a MySQL instance must be running for the app to function correctly.
+A MySQL instance must be running for the app to function correctly.
 You can setup the database for the first time using the provided `schema.sql` file.

+### Configuration
-You must also have a configuration YAML file.
+You must have a configuration YAML file present filled with credentials to connect to the MySQL database instance.
 By default the program searches for a file named "config.yaml" (based off "config.yaml.example") in the same directory as "interface.py".
 If you wish to use a different configuaration filename, you may specify it as a command line argument.
 Example:

-`$ python3 interface.py my_config_file.yaml`
+`$ python3 interface.py --config my_config_file.yaml`

 Quickstart for Local Use: